- This is an intensive course for which you will need to do some preparation prior to attending.

 - Relevant case studies as presented by expert site auditors.

 On completion of the module, you will receive a Certificate of Attendance.

 Should you decide to complete to a satisfactory level the optional post-module assignment (no additional fee) based on the topics covered in the module you will be awarded a Certificate of Completion.

-The course is delivered via lectures, workshops and panel discussions, giving you the opportunity to share your experiences with presenters and other participants.
+The course is delivered via lectures, workshops and panel discussions, and a fieldtrip giving you the opportunity to share your experiences with presenters and other participants.